-There may be times in a pupil's school career when they are identified as having a Special Educational Need.
+There may be times in a pupil's school career when they are identified as having a Special Educational Need and/or Disability.
 This may be on an ongoing basis or for a limited time.
 These pupils will be provided with intervention and/or support that is 'additional to or different from' the normal differentiated curriculum.
-Many pupils with sensory and/or physical disabilities may require adaptations, made as reasonable adjustments under the Equality Act 2010.
+Many pupils with sensory and/or physical disabilities may require adaptations, made as reasonable adjustments to resources or time tables under the Equality Act 2010.
+This will be identified through the My Plan process, our SEND checklist and the Graduated response tool.